Golf - Players aim to stay fresh ahead of U.S. Open grind

-ERIN, Wisconsin Coming to relatively new Erin Hills, which is hosting its maiden major championship, gives the world's best golfers a taste of the unknown this week at the U.S. Open.
+ERIN, Wisconsin (Reuters) - Coming to relatively new Erin Hills, which is hosting its maiden major championship, gives the world's best golfers a taste of the unknown this week at the U.S. Open.

 But being a U.S. Open, players can expect a mental and physical challenge at the year's second major.
 The 11-year-old, tree-less course 35 miles (56 km) northwest of Milwaukee stretches beyond 7,700 yards, where calf-length fescue grass waves in the wind alongside fairways.